info@ceoworld.biz

 Ishan Galapathy

-Ishan Galapathy is an opinion columnist for the CEOWORLD magazine.
-You can follow him on LinkedIn.
-For more information, visit the author’s website.
+Ishan Galapathy is an Executive Council member at the CEOWORLD magazine.
+You can follow him on LinkedIn, for more information, visit the author’s website CLICK HERE.